 |In Tiananmen Square, General Assembly Building behind me|

 Built by Mao Zedong, Tiananmen Square is the centre of the General Assembly of China and is said to be one of the largest public squares in the world with a capacity of more than 1 million people.
-To one side of the square is Mao's mausoleum, where a never ending queue patiently waits their turn to pay respects, and a large monument to the People's heroes of the revolution.
+To one side of the square is a large monument to the Peoples' Heroes of the Revolution and Mao's mausoleum, where a never ending queue patiently waits its turn to pay respects.
 The General Assembly building takes centre stage and on the other side of the square is a massive portrait of Mao.
 Prior to our arrival we were warned not to mention anything about the student and workers' uprising of 1989 while in the square or to ask anything about the tanks etc. Discussion of the military crackdown is prohibited in China and there are plain clothes, secret service agents with English speaking skills located around the square whose job is to listen to conversations and make arrests if necessary.
 The Chinese are clearly very twitchy about potential subversion.
 Actually, the agents were pretty easy to spot as they fiddled with their cell phones and lent on railings but we stayed true to the advice and just drank the whole scene in.